tjmareng/echolink/README.md

 # EchoLink

+*In the process of becoming a React app*

 [EchoLink](https://echolink-chat.herokuapp.com/) is a chat service developed using React/Redux, Nodejs, and Socket.io.
 This application is built and ran by Heroku.
 The purpose of this application is to allow users to choose a temporary username and chat room where they can converse or play games provided by the chat bot, Cassy (coming soon).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).